HiradNikoo/CustomHLSStreamer/README.md

 A production-ready Node.js application for creating highly customizable live HLS streams with real-time content updates using FFmpeg, named pipes (FIFOs), and ZeroMQ.

+**🎉 NEW: Now with professional modular structure, comprehensive testing, and enhanced features!**

 ## Features

 🎥 **Dynamic Content Switching** - Update video content without interrupting the stream